Skip to main content

 If you have heard the opposite — that NY agents legally cannot use LLCs for commissions — that was the situation under earlier readings of the statute and an industry rumor that persisted long after the law was clarified.
 The current rule is what matters: solo licensed agents at brokerages routinely operate this way.

-The relevant condition, from New York Real Property Law § 442: a real estate broker may pay a portion of a commission to an unlicensed limited liability company if every member of that LLC is associated with the broker as a duly licensed salesperson or broker.
+The relevant condition, from New York Real Property Law § 442: a real estate broker may pay a portion of a commission to an unlicensed limited liability company if every member of that LLC is associated with the broker as a duly licensed associate broker or salesperson.
 Multi-member LLCs must have every member licensed; sole-member LLCs are the cleanest case.

 Three reasons agents form one.